Phone: (208) 426-1991

 Office: Education Building, 706

 One of the best parts about being a teacher educator is the continual learning and inquiry in which we engage in the College of Education.
-As Associate Dean for Teacher Education, I have the thrill of following my passion of supporting and cultivating educators and educator preparation so that teachers realize their true potential influencing the lives of learners in and across the communities Boise State serves.
+As Interim Dean, I have the thrill of following my passion for supporting and cultivating educators and educator preparation so that teachers realize their true potential influencing the lives of learners in and across the communities Boise State serves.
 Engaging in inquiry to ensure the highest quality educator preparation programs are sustained at Boise State, I have opportunities to “live the dream” – working in area classrooms, working with local education groups and policymakers, and working with a team of leaders and professionals who make coming to work a joy.

 My work involves reaching out to area schools, districts, and communities to ensure Boise State is a leader in serving the needs of constituents.
 We are thrilled to receive national recognition for our work in undergraduate and graduate programs.
-The best part of this work, though, is working with students from preschool age to university levels and knowing we’re making a difference.
+The best part of this work, though, is working with students from preschool age to graduate levels and knowing we’re making a difference.
 We make a difference through programs and teaching endorsements in elementary education, secondary education content areas, special education, early childhood education, bilingual education, and physical education.
 We offer k-12 programs in P.E., Art, and Music along with innovative programs for graduate certification, and a new Master in Teaching in Early Childhood Intervention or Special Education.
+We make a difference through graduate programs in educational technology, counselor education, educational leadership, and multiple certificates and degrees in areas of specialization, including curriculum and instruction, early and special education, and literacy, language and culture.
+We serve the community with external research grants and sponsored projects coordinated in our Center For School Improvement & Policy Studies and the Center for Multicultural Educational Opportunities.